mr-smithers-excellent/docker-build-push/README.md

 | imageName     | Name of the Docker image with owner prefix         | `owner/image`          |
 | tags          | Tags for the Docker image                          | `v1,latest`            |

+## Storing secrets

+It is strongly recommended that you store all Docker credentials as GitHub [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+Secrets can be referenced in workflow files using the syntax `${{ secrets.SECRET_NAME }}`.

+There is a distinction between secrets at the [repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository), [environment](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment) and [organization](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization) level.
+In general, you should store secrets at the repository or organization level, depending on your security posture.
+It is only recommended that you utilize environment-level secrets if your Docker credentials differ per environment (dev, staging, etc.).

 ## Examples

 ### Docker Hub